signalapp/libsignal-protocol-javascript/README.md

 SAUCE_USERNAME="your-usrname" SAUCE_ACCESS_KEY="your-access-key" grunt test
 ```

-There is also a task to run tests against headless chrome locally: `grunt localTest`.
+There is also a task to run tests against headless chrome locally:

+`grunt testLocal` or `yarn run testLocal`

 For information on how to configure options, please see: